-(Expressed in Canadian dollars unless otherwise noted)
+Three-Month Period Ended March 31, 2007 (Expressed in Canadian dollars unless otherwise noted)

-March 29, 2007
+May 9, 2007

-Management's Discussion and Analysis supplements, but does not form part of, the audited consolidated financial statements of Corriente Resources Inc. ("Corriente" or "the company") and the notes thereto for the fiscal year ended December 31, 2006.
-Consequently, the following discussion and analysis of the financial condition and results of operations for Corriente should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2006, 2005 and 2004 and related notes thereto, which have been prepared in accordance with Canadian generally accepted accounting principles ("Canadian GAAP"), consistently applied.
-All dollar amounts referenced, unless otherwise indicated, are expressed in Canadian dollars.
+Management's Discussion and Analysis supplements, but does not form part of, the unaudited interim consolidated financial statements of Corriente Resources Inc. ("Corriente" or "the company") and the notes thereto for the three-month period ended March 31, 2007.
+Consequently, the following discussion and analysis of the financial condition and results of operations for Corriente should be read in conjunction with the unaudited inteirm consolidated financial statements and related notes thereto for the three-month period ended March 31, 2007 and with the company's audited consolidated financial statements and related notes thereto for the years ended December 31, 2006, 2005 and 2004 which are prepared in accordance with Canadian generally accepted accounting principles ("Canadian GAAP").
+The accounting policies have been consistently followed in preparation of these financial statements, except that the company has adopted the guidelines governed by Sections 1530 and 3855 of the CICA Handbook, "Comprehensive Income" and "Financial Instruments - Recognition and Measurement", respectively, effective for the company's first quarter commencing January 1, 2007.